luojiahai/lci/README.md

 # 🕹️ Lindsay

-It's a simple library to build line-oriented command interpreters.
+It's a library to build line-oriented command interpreters.